Philodendron Subhastatum

 Temperature

 18°C to 25°C (64-77°F) is a good temperature range to get the best out of this plant.
+Try to keep them above 10°C (50°F) as a minimum at night or in the winter.
 They’ll be at home in most homes!

 Propagation

-To propagate a subhastatum, take a cutting with at least one leaf and one node, let it callous over for an hour to heal the wound, then pot it up in we sphagnum moss.
+To propagate a philodendron subhastatum, take a cutting with at least one leaf and one node, let it callous over for an hour to heal the wound, then pot it up in wet sphagnum moss.
 Keep it moist and humid until it grows a decent roots system, then pot it up.
+It should take about two months for the roots to develop to a good size, and then you’ll see new leaf growth from the top of the plant.

 Where To Buy A Philodendron Subhastatum